Whisky War

 The Whisky War, also known as the Liquor Wars, was an amicable border dispute between the Kingdom of Denmark and Canada over Hans Island.
-Between 1973 and 2022, the island was under dispute between the two nations, although never amounting to direct conflict or violence.
+Between 1973 and 2022, the island was under dispute between the two nations, although never in direct conflict or violence.

 Both countries agreed on a process in 2005 to resolve the issue, which was finally settled in 2022, resulting in the creation of a land border on the island between the two states.